sivagavvala/Euler_practice/README.md

 # Euler_practice

-Solved some practice problems from below URL in Java.
+Solved some practice problems in Java from below URL.

 https://projecteuler.net/archives